Emlyn Hughes: Rotherham United: 1981–1983

 Hughes left Wolves in 1981, joining Rotherham United as player-manager.
 Inheriting a side that had won the Third Division championship under Ian Porterfield, including such players as John Breckin, Tony Towner and Ronnie Moore, Rotherham made a patchy start to the season and were in the relegation zone in January.
-However, a run of nine wins in a row followed and Rotherham climbed from third last to third place in the league.
+However, a run of nine consecutive wins followed and Rotherham climbed from third last to third place in the league.
 Promotion was missed by four points, but the finish of 7th place was the Millers' highest since the 1960s.

 The following season Rotherham appeared to be holding their ground in the Second Division and were 9th at the start of 1983.
 However, the side plummeted down the table.
 On the morning of 20 March Hughes was asked to resign as manager.
 He refused and was sacked, to be replaced by George Kerr the following day.
 Rotherham were relegated after winning only one more game during the season.